 Tools & Guides

-Early in 2023, the current Deprivation of Liberty Safeguards (DoLS) will be replaced by Liberty Protection Safeguards (LPS).
-This new legislation will bring about a number of key changes for care services, including the introduction of new responsible bodies.
+Early in 2023, the current Deprivation of Liberty Safeguards (DoLS) were replaced by Liberty Protection Safeguards (LPS).
+This new legislation brought about a number of key changes for care services, including the introduction of new responsible bodies.

 Early in 2023, the current Deprivation of Liberty Safeguards (DoLS) will be replaced by Liberty Protection Safeguards (LPS).